-The Urban Development Corporation (SAU-MSI) has purchased and cleaned up the 24-hectare site of the former Josaphat marshalling yard, on which it is developing plans for a diverse and sustainable neighbourhood based on the theme of ‘Living and working in a park’.
+The Urban Development Corporation (sau-msi.brussels) owns the 24-hectare site of the former Josaphat marshalling yard, on which it is developing plans for a diverse and sustainable neighbourhood based on the theme of ‘Living and working in a park’.

-- The SAU-MSI (at that time SAF-MVV) purchased the 24-hectare site from the Railway Infrastructure Fund (FIF-FSI); it consisted of an area of wasteland and an industrial zone, bounded by Boulevard Leopold III, Avenue Gilisquet and Boulevard Wahis, on a future RER line.
+- The SAU (at that time known as the Land Acquisition Corporation, SAF-MVV) purchased the 24-hectare site from the Railway Infrastructure Fund (FIF-FSI); it consisted of an area of wasteland and an industrial zone, bounded by Boulevard Leopold III, Avenue Gilisquet and Boulevard Wahis, on a future RER line.

-- The land formerly belonging to the railway has been cleaned up.
+- The land formerly belonging to the railway has been cleaned up by the railway company.

-- The options being developed at this stage are as follows: linking the site to the surrounding neighbourhoods, and developing it while retaining its character as a green lung with an uninterrupted green space of almost 4 hectares; creating about 1,600 dwellings (45% public housing and 55% private housing, mostly at entry-level prices) while ensuring social diversity and quality of housing; introducing the necessary facilities (school, childcare facilities, sport, culture, leisure); and equipping, modernising and redefining the industrial zone.
-In particular, the SAU-MSI has carried out a landscape study of the site, which sets out the main principles for the development of the public spaces and green spaces, as well as a mobility study to improve traffic conditions on the existing roads as the new district is constructed.
+- In July 2021 the Brussels Government approved the new version of the draft PAD-RPA for Josaphat at its first reading.
+The options being developed at this stage are as follows: linking the site to the surrounding neighbourhoods, and developing it while retaining its character as a green lung (green spaces occupy 40% of the area of the draft PAD-RPA, or nearly 13.5 ha); creating up to 1,200 dwellings (the planned dwellings include 323 social housing units and 215 middle-income dwellings) while ensuring social diversity and quality of housing; introducing the necessary facilities (school, childcare facilities, sport, culture, leisure); and equipping, modernising and redefining the industrial zone.
+In particular, the SAU has carried out a landscape study of the site, which sets out the main principles for the development of the public spaces and green spaces, as well as a mobility study to improve traffic conditions on the existing roads as the new district is constructed.

-- In order to take advantage of the periods during which the procedures for strategic and regulatory planning approval are in progress, the SAU-MSI will prepare for work on the site, acting at two levels.
-First, it will coordinate all the preparatory operations carried out by the many different public bodies relating to the introduction of utilities, the creation of green spaces and the construction of facilities.
-Second, it will initiate a contract award procedure for the gradual implementation of a first phase of development consisting of around 650 public and private dwellings in the south of the site.
+- In order to take advantage of the periods during which the procedures for strategic and regulatory planning approval are in progress, the SAU will prepare for work on the site, acting at two levels.
+First, it launched a public procurement procedure to appoint a developer responsible for carrying out the first property development phase concerning around 650 public and private housings on the south part of the site.
+Second, it is coordinating all the preparatory operations carried out by the many different public bodies with a view to the introduction of utilities, the creation of green spaces and the construction of facilities.